 Genevieve is an American artist, writer, and educator.
 Her work falls into the categories of transmedia storytelling, collaborative culture, user-generated contents, and narratology.
 Her inquires are truth-fictions that cross disciplines.
 She uses sparse and haunting language to question boundaries wherein agency is relinquished to the individual and choice must argue for or against moral systems, or at least interrogate them.

 As designers we are dazzled by new technologies, new thinking, and new trends.
 We also appreciate fine craftsmanship.
-As we experiment with new technologies, we need to continue to bring our craftsmanship into each new form.
+As we experiment with new technologies, we continue to bring our craftsmanship into each form.
 Our goals are to make learning and working fun, to share our well honed aesthetics with the world around us, and to leave a legacy of beauty and building successful communication.